 Linda Leary, MDEpilepsy Neurology Pediatric Neurology

-Epilepsy is one of the most common brain disorders, affecting about 3 million people of all ages, races and ethnic backgrounds in the United States.
-The University Health South Texas Comprehensive Epilepsy Center (STCEC) is Central and South Texas’ only comprehensive epilepsy treatment center.
+Epilepsy is one of the most common brain disorders, affecting about 3 million people in the United States.
+The University Health South Texas Comprehensive Epilepsy Center (STCEC) is Central and South Texas’ only comprehensive epilepsy treatment center for adults and children.

 Epilepsy causes seizures, an event in the brain characterized by a disruption in your brain’s electrical signals.
 When there is a burst of unusual electrical signals in your brain, you may have a seizure.
 A seizure can happen very suddenly and without warning.

 A partnership between University Health and UT Health San Antonio, STCEC is San Antonio’s only Level IV epilepsy center, the highest accreditation from the National Association of Epilepsy Centers.

 The STCEC treats over 4,000 patients each year for epilepsy and seizure disorders.
 We offer the most advanced diagnostic and treatment options available, including innovative options for people whose seizures aren’t controlled by medications.